Current Status

 CLE Credit:

-NY CLE 1.0 Ethics and Professionalism – Credits through Reciprocity
+NY 1.0 Ethics and Professionalism – Credits through Reciprocity

-NH CLE 1.0 Ethics – Meets the requirements of NH Supreme Court Rule 53
+NH 1.0 Ethics – Meets the requirements of NH Supreme Court Rule 53

 If you’d like us to apply for CLE, you may opt to pay the CLE processing fee here.